codio-content/Coding_with_Java-Numeric_and_string_expressions/.guides/content/Getting-started-69dc.md

 ## Outputs

-Finally, to output something form our program we use the `System.out.println();` function and put whatever we wanted outputed to the screen in between the `()`.
+Finally, to output something from our program we use the `System.out.println();` function and put whatever we wanted outputted to the screen in between the `()`.
 This example is output the words `"Hello World!"`.
-Try changing what is being ouput by editing the text in between `""`.
+Try changing what is being ouput by editing the text in between `""` then press the 'RUN THE CODE ON THE LEFT' button at the top of this page.